 Usually done immediately following the wedding party introductions or after the first course of a sit-down dinner.
 The best man traditionally gives the toast, however, many couples also have a second or third person say a few words too.
 Your DJ will provide the cordless microphone.

 Cake Cutting Ceremony

-Formal Dances (approximately three to four minutes each is the rule of thumb for the length of special dances).
 Your DJ will smoothly make the transitions from one wedding reception formality to another.
+(Approximately three to four minutes each is the rule of thumb for the length of special dances).

 Time to Celebrate!!!